wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 Also, you need to specify your instance ID (by default, this can be for example an app package name).
 This is because one application may use more than one custom instances of `PowerAuthSDK` and identifier is the way to distinguish these instances while working with Keychain data.

-Finally, you need to know the location of your [PowerAuth 2.0 Standard RESTful API](https://github.com/wultra/powerauth-crypto/wiki/Standard-RESTful-API) endpoints.
-Tha path should contain everything that goes before the `/pa/**` prefix of the API endpoints.
+Finally, you need to know the location of your [PowerAuth Standard RESTful API](https://github.com/wultra/powerauth-crypto/wiki/Standard-RESTful-API) endpoints.
+That path should contain everything that goes before the `/pa/**` prefix of the API endpoints.

 To sum it up, in order to configure `PowerAuthSDK` default instance, add following code to your application main activity `onCreate()` method: